-Report Card Grade Reports:
+Report Card Grade Reports

 St. Philip's provides parents with report grade cards four times a year (at the end of each quarter).
-At the 1st and 3rd grading period, parents are required to attend a Mandatory Parent(s) Reporting Period Conferences to receive their report card.
-Report Cards will not be released until the parents attend the Mandatory Parent(s) Reporting Period Conferences.
+At the 1st and 3rd grading period, parents are required to attend a mandatory Parent-Teacher Report Card Conferences to receive their report card.
+Report Cards will not be released until the parents attend the mandatory Parent-Teacher Report Card Conferences.

 The 2nd and 4th quarter grading period report cards will either be delivered in the student's homework folder/binder or email through the school's communication system.
-Fourth (4th) quarter grading period report cards will not be released until all school matters have been finalized with the parent(s), such as financial commitments, return of school items, attending mandatory meetings, etc. To keep abreast of their child(ren)'s grades, parents should review grades on the RenWeb.com grading system on a weekly basis.
+Fourth (4th) quarter grading period report cards will not be released until all school matters have been finalized with the parent, such as financial commitments, return of school items, attending mandatory meetings, etc. To keep abreast of their child's grades, parents should review grades on the RenWeb.com grading system on a weekly basis.

-Early Childhood - Second Grade Grading System:
+Early Childhood - Second Grade Grading System